adinalves/app_news/README.md

    <p align="justify">
    This application for searching News through the API provided by <a href="https://newsapi.org/">NewsAPI</a> very well documented and structured.<br>
-   Here was my second experience using APIs, and I did well in both, despite the doubts I had about how to consult, I managed to understand the concept, and how to do it.<br>
+   Here was my second experience using APIs, and I did well in both, despite the doubts I had about how to consult, I managed to understand the concept, and how to do it.
-   Certainly with a lot of practice I will learn more and more about it.<br>
+   Certainly with a lot of practice I will learn more and more about it.
    I also learned a lot about new widgets, layouts, and logic.

    </p>